 The delivery model for graduate programs is flexible and responsive to student needs.

 Individuals seeking admission to the graduate program must complete a graduate student application, which is available from the Office of Graduate Admission.
-The completed application file is evaluated by a graduate admission counselor and then forwarded to the School of Education.
-Once received from the Office of Graduate Admissions, School of Education faculty and administration will review the file and make an admission decision.
+The completed application file is evaluated by a graduate admission counselor and then forwarded to the Education Department.
+Once received from the Office of Graduate Admissions, Education faculty and administration will review the file and make an admission decision.
 The Office of Graduate Admission will inform the prospective candidate of the decision.

-Admitted students will be assigned a program faculty adviser in the School of Education who will review program requirements and offer assistance with registration and academic issues.
+Admitted students will be assigned a program faculty adviser in the Education Department who will review program requirements and offer assistance with registration and academic issues.
 Graduate students are responsible for monitoring their programs of studies to ensure that requirements for graduation and licensure are met.

-Individuals who have not been denied admission to the School of Education and who do not wish to enroll in a program may enroll for graduate courses as students-at-large with the permission of the dean and upon verification of completed undergraduate work by the Office of Graduate Admission.
-Courses taken in this capacity do not guarantee admission into a graduate program and the Counseling program does not admit students-at-large.
+Individuals who have not been denied admission to the Education Department and who do not wish to enroll in a program may enroll for graduate courses as students-at-large with the permission of the dean and upon verification of completed undergraduate work by the Office of Graduate Admission.
+Courses taken in this capacity do not guarantee admission into a graduate program.
 However, appropriate courses (a maximum of 12 credits) may be applied to a degree program, once admitted.

 Courses completed five or more years prior to admission will not be accepted for degree requirements.
 Requests for transfer of credit must be submitted to the program faculty adviser upon admission to the program, as such transfers are not allowed during the course of study (see policy below).
 Students are not to use the student-at-large admission category if interested in enrolling in a program of study as that designation is reserved for specific purposes.
 Please see student-at-large designation in Office of Graduate Admission for further information.

-Individuals seeking a master's degree with licensure in secondary education at the School of Education must have a degree in the subject area of licensure or must have completed the required course work identified for them in a transcript review completed by the School of Education Licensure Officer.
+Individuals seeking a master's degree with licensure in secondary education at the Education Department must have a degree in the subject area of licensure or must have completed the required course work identified for them in a transcript review completed by the Education Department Licensure Officer.
 Graduate students seeking secondary licensure must also pass the Illinois Content Area test prior to student teaching.

 A cumulative GPA -- 3.0 or higher and passing State of Illinois Basic Skills Requirement -- the Basic Skills Requirement can be met in one of 7 ways: